 When it comes to business-to-consumer (B2C) eCommerce, the approach we adopt is rather straightforward.
-We make use of extremely granular targeting options on platforms like Facebook and Google to reach our ideal customer, along with the usual strategies of well-designed web pages and easy checkout options.
+We use extremely granular targeting options on platforms like Facebook and Google to reach our ideal customers, along with the usual strategies of well-designed web pages and easy checkout options.

 B2C eCommerce folks can latch on to everyday trends and events.
 For example, is it a snowy day in Toronto?
-Might be a good time to push out ads for winter parkas, high-performance snow tires, rugged boots, or even skiing holidays.
+It might be a good time to push out ads for winter parkas, high-performance snow tires, rugged boots, or skiing holidays.

-Individual consumers aren’t constrained by external factors when they opt to make a purchase.
-But business-to-business (B2B) eCommerce is a different beast, which is why the types of digital marketing strategies you deploy have to be well thought-out.
+Individual consumers aren’t constrained by external factors when they opt to purchase.
+But business-to-business (B2B) eCommerce is a different beast, which is why the digital marketing strategies you deploy must be well thought-out.

 B2B eCommerce Digital Marketing Strategies

-Let’s take a closer look at strategies that will have a positive impact on your bottom line.
+Let’s look at strategies that will positively impact your bottom line.

 As we mentioned earlier, B2B buyers have to factor in the needs of their organization when settling on a product to purchase.
 That’s why B2B SEO keyword research is so pivotal — it targets the potential decision maker at each stage of the B2B sales cycle and helps move leads down the funnel quicker.

 Let’s take an example.
-Both B2C and B2B buyers might be interested in safety gloves but the nature of their inquiry will differ.
-A B2C consumer probably needs safety gloves for conducting regular home repairs or while cleaning the kitchen.
-A B2B buyer, however, might want to purchase a bulk order of industrial strength safety gloves for the workers at their assembly line.
+Both B2C and B2B buyers might be interested in safety gloves, but the nature of their inquiry will differ.
+For example, a B2C consumer probably needs safety gloves for regular home repairs or kitchen cleaning.
+A B2B buyer, however, might want to purchase a bulk order of industrial-strength safety gloves for the workers at their assembly line.

 Notice how the search query differs?
-A B2B marketer simply targeting keywords like ‘safety gloves’ has the potential of attracting unqualified traffic that won’t convert in a large B2B purchase.
-However, a B2C consumer won’t search for ‘industrial gloves bulk order’ so it’s safe to assume that whoever is searching for this term.
+A B2B marketer targeting keywords like ‘safety gloves’ can potentially attract unqualified traffic that won’t convert into a large B2B purchase.
+However, a B2C consumer won’t search for ‘industrial gloves bulk order,’ so it’s safe to assume that whoever is searching for this term.

 Attract organic leads through content marketing

-eC0mmerce marketers assume that paid spend is the best and fastest way to drive up conversions, but that’s a false thought.
-The fact is that content marketing can improve conversions up to six times more than websites who don’t leverage this tool.
+eCommerce marketers assume that paid spend is the best and fastest way to drive conversions, but that’s a false thought.
+The fact is that content marketing can improve conversions up to six times more than websites that don’t leverage this tool.

-Content marketing — that’s using tactics like videos, blog posts, infographics, product sheets, case studies, and social media posts — helps engender brand loyalty and trust.
-And with 89% of B2B researchers now turning to the internet when they begin their research process, the fact of the matter is that you need to have a robust digital presence just to stay relevant.
+Content marketing-using tactics like videos, blog posts, infographics, product sheets, case studies, and social media posts- help engender brand loyalty and trust.
+And with 89% of B2B researchers now turning to the internet when they begin their research process, the fact is that you need to have a robust digital presence to stay relevant.

-Content marketing isn’t just important for B2C — B2B marketers should use it to their advantage, too.
-For example, Caterpillar, the well-known manufacturer of industrial equipment, launched their Built for It campaign specifically to target the new millennial decision maker that’s younger, digitally-savvy, and demands a top-tier brand experience.
+Content marketing isn’t just important for B2C — B2B marketers should also use it to their advantage.
+For example, Caterpillar, the well-known industrial equipment manufacturer, launched their Built for It campaign specifically to target the new millennial decision maker that’s younger, digitally-savvy, and demands a top-tier brand experience.

-88 percent of customers trust online reviews as much as a personal recommendation from a friend or family member.
-That’s an incredibly powerful statistic and harkens back to the old days when B2B purchases mostly hinged on word of mouth and referrals.
+Eighty-eight percent of customers trust online reviews as much as a personal recommendation from a friend or family member.
+That’s an incredibly powerful statistic that refers to the old days when B2B purchases mostly hinged on the word of mouth and referrals.

-As a marketer, you must reach out to your existing customers and ask them for a recommendation.
-Feature their testimonial on a dedicated landing page — don’t forget to add the name, title, and a headshot of the person.
-It adds a very real human element and is a key vote of confidence.
+As a marketer, you must contact your existing customers and ask them for a recommendation.
+Then, feature their testimonial on a dedicated landing page — don’t forget to add the person’s name, title, and headshot.
+It adds a real human element and is a key vote of confidence.

 B2B eCommerce will take more time than B2C eCommerce to get right, but that doesn’t mean you should give up easily.
-The strategies outlined here will supercharge your growth and help you lock in a steady stream of leads and customers.
+On the contrary, the strategies outlined here will supercharge your growth and help you lock in a steady stream of leads and customers.